netemera/lorawan-application-data-api/netemera-lorawan-application-api-v4.md

 The interface allows for the management of:

-* Applications, used to group end-devices into logical, collectively-managed collections, typically communicating with a single user application.
+* Applications, used to group end-devices into logical collections, typically communicating with a single user application.
 * Device profiles that include information about end-device capabilities and boot parameters that are needed for setting up the LoRaWAN™ radio access service.
 * The actual end-devices, their attributes and activation status in the network.